zhuuchaofan/MyNextBlog/AI_CONTEXT.md

 *   [x] **Admin Features**: Add "Drafts" status management and toggle visibility.
 *   [ ] **Testing**: (Cancelled due to .NET Preview environment issues).
 *   [ ] **Admin Features**: Dashboard statistics (Post count, Comment count).

+---

+## 8. Architectural Review & Future Improvements (as of 2025-10)

+This section outlines observations and potential areas for architectural refinement and future enhancements.

+### 8.1 High Priority / Major Improvement Areas

+1.  **Reliance on .NET 10 Preview**:
+    *   **Observation**: The backend currently targets .NET 10 Preview.
+    *   **Concern**: Using a preview version in a "production-ready" (even personal) project introduces significant risks including potential instability, undetected bugs, performance regressions, and breaking changes in future releases.
+This can lead to increased maintenance overhead and unexpected issues.
+    *   **Recommendation**: Strongly consider upgrading to a stable, officially released version of .NET (e.g., .NET 8 LTS or the next stable release if .NET 10 stabilizes soon) for improved stability and long-term support.

+2.  **Lack of Automated Testing (Backend & Frontend)**:
+    *   **Observation**: Automated unit and integration tests are currently not implemented (backend unit test setup was attempted but halted due to environment issues).
+    *   **Concern**: Absence of automated tests increases the risk of regressions, makes refactoring difficult and time-consuming, and significantly slows down future feature development as manual testing becomes the primary verification method.
+    *   **Recommendation**: Prioritize implementing automated tests for critical business logic (backend services) and key user flows (frontend UI).
+Revisit backend unit testing when a stable .NET environment is available, and consider Playwright/Cypress for frontend integration tests.

+### 8.2 Medium Priority / Design Refinement Areas

+1.  **Service Layer's Awareness of User Roles (`isAdmin`)**:
+    *   **Observation**: In `PostService.GetAllPostsAsync(includeHidden: isAdmin)`, the service layer receives `isAdmin` directly.
+    *   **Concern**: From a strict Separation of Concerns (SoC) perspective, the service layer should ideally be agnostic to the caller's role.
+It should only execute the task it's given (e.g., "get posts including hidden ones" or "get only visible posts").
+The decision of *whether* to include hidden posts should be made at the authorization/controller level.
+    *   **Recommendation**: While functional, a slightly cleaner approach would be for the controller to determine the `includeHidden` flag based on user roles/policies and pass a fully formed query parameter object to the service.

+2.  **Manual Frontend API Client Maintenance**:
+    *   **Observation**: Frontend API client (`frontend/lib/api.ts`) interfaces and `fetch` calls are manually written and maintained based on backend DTOs.
+    *   **Concern**: This manual process is prone to human error and can lead to inconsistencies between frontend expectations and backend API contracts, especially as APIs evolve.
+    *   **Recommendation**: Explore integrating automated API client generation tools (e.g., NSwag for .NET + TypeScript) to generate client code from the backend's OpenAPI (Swagger) specification.
+This ensures type safety and reduces manual synchronization effort.

+3.  **Timezone Handling in Database**:
+    *   **Observation**: Currently, `DateTime.Now` is used, and the Docker container's timezone is set to `Asia/Shanghai`.
+    *   **Concern**: While effective for a single-region blog, a more universally robust practice for `DateTime` handling is to store all dates in **UTC** in the database.
+Conversion to local time (or specific timezones) should happen at the presentation layer (frontend) or just before display.
+    *   **Recommendation**: For current scope, it's acceptable.
+For future global scalability, storing UTC is preferred.

+### 8.3 Potential Optimization / UI/UX Enhancements

+1.  **More Flexible Styling/Theming System**:
+    *   **Observation**: Dark mode relies heavily on direct `dark:` Tailwind classes.
+    *   **Recommendation**: For greater flexibility and easier customization (e.g., allowing users to choose different color themes), consider using CSS Variables to define theme-dependent colors.
+Tailwind can then read from these CSS variables, making global theme changes simpler and more maintainable.

+---

+This architectural review aims to guide future development and ensure the project's long-term health and maintainability.